Dr Chris Haywood

 Newcastle upon Tyne

-Chris Haywood is currently Director of Research for the School of Arts and Cultures.
-He has previously been Director of Teaching and Learning and Director of Postgraduate Studies.
+Chris Haywood is a Reader in Critical Masculinity Studies.
+He has been Director of Research, Director of Teaching and Learning and Director of Postgraduate Studies.
 His main research interests focus on exploring the limits of theoretical and conceptual frameworks to explain and understand men and masculinities.
 He is currently working on examining how men negotiate different dating practices in the areas of speed dating, online dating, holiday romance, anonymous sex and mobile romance.
 Alongside this, he is also developing research in the field of men, risk and sexual health.
-His interests also include cultural analyses of schooling and education.
+Alongside this , his research interests include cultural analyses of schooling and education, with an emphasis on the interplay between gender, generation and 'Race' /ethnicity.
 A key part of this work involves exploring the interplay between the institutionally-led discursive formation of identity categories and how those discourses are lived out.
-One areas of current concern is to think about how schools, gender their pupils through age, racial and sexual categories.
+He has also been involved in a range of other projects that include gender and disability, masculinity and branding and Irish men's subjectivities.

 Men Masculinity and Dating